 # NEW (v2) model.add_adapter("name", config="pfeiffer+inv")

-In v1, it was possible to specify the active adapters using the
+One possibility to specify the active adapters is to use the

 adapter_names parameter in each call to the model's

 With the integration of the new, unified mechanism for specifying adapter setups using composition blocks,

 it is now recommended to specify the active adapters via

 set_active_adapters() or the

 Includes breaking changes ⚠️

 With the unification of different adapter types and other internal refactorings, the names of the modules holding the adapters have changed.